terrotar/Django_Course/mysite/README.md

 * `Configuration of INSTALLED_APPS in file 'mysite/settings.py'` // Imagine that you downloaded a program but you didn't install it.
 If you create a database schema for example, you need to "load" that app.
 For that, you need to include 'polls.apps.PollsConfig' in the list.

+* `Change timezone` // Just put your local file in timezone pattern of 'mysite/settings.py', for example 'America/Sao_Paulo'.